JoshuaEstes/Daedalus/README.md

 joshuaestes/daedalus
 ====================

-As a developer I want a PHP task runner that is able to use yml, xml, or php files to configure a list of commands that can be ran.
+[-] As a developer I want a PHP task runner that is able to use yml, xml, or php files to configure a list of commands that can be ran.
+* Able to use yml, also it should be trivial to add xml and php support

-As a developer I want the ability to group commands together as a task.
+[x] As a developer I want the ability to group commands together as a task.

 As a developer I want the ability to use a build properties files.